-Mountain Laurel (Kalmia latifolia) is a broad leaf evergreen that grows and flowers well in full sun to part shade, making it a versatile shrub in the landscape.
+Mountain Laurel (Kalmia latifolia) is a broadleaf evergreen that grows and flowers well in full sun to part shade, making it a versatile shrub in the landscape.
 The broad, dark green leaves provide interest all year long.
-In spring clusters of cup-shaped flowers open in shade of white, pink and red.
+In spring, clusters of cup-shaped flowers open in the shades of white, pink, and red.
 It's a favorite of bees and butterflies.

 The shrub grows naturally in the filtered light under tall deciduous trees such as oak and maple, especially near a wet, swampy area.
 It flowers best, though, with more sun in an open landscape, but the leaves may turn a yellow-green color in full sun.

 Growing Conditions and General Care

 Mountain Laurel is hardy to zone 5.
 In colder areas, it will need to be protected in winter with burlap barriers to block the winter wind.

 Purchase plants from your local garden center.
 Look for the hardiest varieties for cold areas.
 Plant shrubs from spring, after all, the danger of frost has passed, to summer in well-drained, moist, acidic, cool soils.
 Avoid windy areas, if possible.
 Space plants 4 to 6 feet (1.2 to 1.8 m) apart.

 Start seeds indoors in spring at 43 to 54 °F (6 to 12 °C).
 Take greenwood cuttings in late spring or semi-ripe cuttings in mid-summer—layer in late summer.